Decencies/Articles/reverse-engineering-lunar.md

 int index = 0;
 for (MethodNode method : patched.methods) {
-    final String mixinName = getMixin(method);
+    // get the mixin name from the @MixinMerged annotation. final String mixinName = getMixin(method);
     if (mixinName != null) {
-        if (mixinName.equals(mixin.name)) {
+        // if the mixin name of "method" is the same as the mixin name of the overwrite method. if (mixinName.equals(mixin.name)) {
             firstMemberIndex = index;
             break;